 - Byron Crouse, program director, Wisconsin Rural Physician Residency Assistance Program

-MentorCloud customers also use technology to effectively bridge the gaps of geography and time zone.
+MentorCloud customers also use technology to effectively bridge the gaps between geography and time zone.
 More on this topic is available in the MentorCloud Blog entry "Remote Mentoring" (27 November 2012).
-In programs at Sun Microsystems, mentoring pairs who worked at a distance for many years reported the same satisfaction level as those working locally; however, mentors and mentees both reported that working at a distance is more time consuming.
+In programs at Sun Microsystem, mentoring pairs who worked at a distance for many years reported the same satisfaction level as those working locally; however, mentors and mentees both reported that working at a distance is more time-consuming.